-- o What is Cultural Proficiency?
-How Do we Become Culturally Proficient teachers? - Quezada, R., Lindsey, R., & Lindsey, D. (2012).
-Culturally proficient practice-Supporting educators of English learning students.
-Corwin Press. - What is the Achievement Gap?
+- What is Multicultural Education?
+What is Cultural Proficiency?
+How Do we Become Culturally Proficient? - What is the Achievement Gap?
 An Overview - Students discussion of: Banks, James A. (2006) "The Dimensions of Multicultural Education" In Cultural Diversity and Education, Boston: Pearson Education (pp 3-21). - 2006 Presidential Address: From the Achievement Gap to the Education Debt: Understanding Achievement in U. S. Schools.
-Educational Researcher, Vol. 35(7), 3-12 - Table Talk #1, #2 and #3 Lead Discussions
+Educational Researcher, Vol. 35(7), 3-12 - Discussion of U. S. Brown vs Board of Education - Westminster Vs. Menendez - Lemon Grove Incident - Table Student Talks #1 and #2 Lead Discussions